 At the other side of this old school, which now stands empty, is a municipal archive.
 It was suggested that we visit here, to see if there were any town records that might give us more information about the family.
 However, when Małgosia told our story, it soon became clear that this was in fact not a historical archive, but a modern council office.

-Nevertheless, in the process of explaining what we had come for, when we again showed some pictures and documents, some of the staff became interested – one of whom had a number of stunning hand-drawn architectural sketches of old buildings around his home town.
+Nevertheless, in the process of explaining what we had come for, when we again showed some pictures and documents, some of the staff became interested.
+One had a number of stunning hand-drawn architectural sketches of old buildings around his home town.
 I think I understood that he is attempting to locate all the old buildings that were once here.

 Below are two of the sketches he showed us of Plesserstrasse 17, which is the address we’d just found for Kurt’s work premises.

-These incredible drawings are clearly a labour of love – and skill – and enabled us to get a much clearer idea of what had once been on this site before the building was demolished in the 1970s.
+These incredible drawings are clearly a labour of love – and skill.
+I hope he puts them together in published form some day.
+They enabled us to get a much clearer idea of what had once been on this site before the building was demolished in the 1970s.